Dfa-Developments/dfa-hud/dfa-hud/README.md

 # Installation
 - ensure that the dependancies are added and started
-- add rsg-hud to your resources folder
+- add dfa-hud to your resources folder

 # Starting the resource
-- add the following to your server.cfg file : ensure rsg-hud
+- add the following to your server.cfg file : ensure dfa-hud

 # Added features
 - food and drink icon changes colour to red when low